microsoft/vscode-docs/docs/remote/ssh.md

 - `*.vo.msecnd.net` (Azure CDN)
 - `*.gallerycdn.vsassets.io` (Azure CDN)

 All other communication between the server and the VS Code client is accomplished through an authenticated, secure, SSH tunnel.
-You can find a list of locations VS Code itself needs access to [in the network connections article](/docs/setup/network.md#common-hostnames).
+You can find a list of locations VS Code itself needs access to in the [network connections article](/docs/setup/network.md#common-hostnames).

 Finally, some extensions (like C#) download secondary dependencies from `download.microsoft.com` or `download.visualstudio.microsoft.com`.
-Others (like [VS Live Share](https://docs.microsoft.com/en-us/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have additional connectivity requirements.
+Others (like [Visual Studio Live Share](https://docs.microsoft.com/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have additional connectivity requirements.
 Consult the extension's documentation for details if you run into trouble.

 ### Can I use local tools on source code sitting on the remote SSH host?